Rubber Basketball Flooring vs. Traditional Wood: Which is Better?

 2. What are the advantages of rubber basketball flooring?

-Rubber basketball flooring has several advantages:
+Rubber basketball flooring offers several benefits:

 3. What are the advantages of traditional wood flooring?